 Marine geologists study the ocean floor, river and lake basins, and coastal areas.
-Astrogeologists help with space exploration efforts by comparing the environment of Earth with that of other planets and suns, moons, stars, and asteroids, and their work may someday facilitate space colonization.
+Astrogeologists help with space exploration efforts by comparing Earth's environment with that of other planets and suns, moons, stars, and asteroids, and their work may someday facilitate space colonization.

 Here is a list of occupations you may work as with a geology degree.